founder

 • Ran boutique landscape firm; trained and led crews comprised of my college buds

-***Part-time Nanny (Mainline)
+*** Nanny (Mainline)

 • Read, played, made dinner, etc. for a 3 & 5yr old (to pay for my bad journalism habit)

-****Office of US Senator Lamar Alexander (Chattanooga, Tenn.); intern (Spring 2006)
+**** Office of US Senator Lamar Alexander (Chattanooga, Tenn.);intern (Spring 2006)

 • Public Media Journalists Association (PMJA) conference; “Make Politics Boring (Again): Outfoxing AI, deepfakes & the nationalization of local politics” (NPR HQ; June 2024)

-• Johns Hopkins University (MA in Government & Public Policy); recorded abbreviated media lecture for core course (Oct.
+• Johns Hopkins University (MA); recorded media lecture for core course (Oct.
 2023); PAID

-• Boston University (Distance Learning Program in Washington); lecture on hyper-partisan printing presses of founding era (Sept.
+• Boston University; lecture on hyper-partisan printing presses of founding era (Sept.
 2023); PAID

 • TheCapitol.Net; lectured Air Force “engineers, program managers, logisticians, contracting officers, analysts, and an executive officer” on how US press operate (Mar.
 2023); PAID